Reliance Steel buys Sunbelt Steel Texas

-(Reuters) - Reliance Steel & Aluminum Co (RS.N) said it bought privately held Sunbelt Steel Texas LLC, a distributor of special alloy steel bar and heavy-wall tubing products to the oil and gas industry.
+Oct 3 (Reuters) - Reliance Steel & Aluminum Co said it bought privately held Sunbelt Steel Texas LLC, a distributor of special alloy steel bar and heavy-wall tubing products to the oil and gas industry.

 Terms of the transaction were not disclosed.